Gone Home: Ports

 A console version of the game was in development by Midnight City; however, this was later cancelled following Midnight City's closure in March 2015.
-Later, the development of the console port for PlayStation 4 and Xbox One were switched to Majesco Entertainment, and were released on 12 January 2016.
+Later, the development of the console port for PlayStation 4 and Xbox One were switched to Majesco, and were released on 12 January 2016.
 These ports included enhanced graphics and audio, and used the updated Unity 5 game engine.

 Gone Home was released for the Nintendo Switch on 6 September 2018 through support of publisher Annapurna Interactive.
 The Switch version includes licensed Super Nintendo Entertainment System game cartridge artwork on in-game objects, replacing fictional cartridges used in other versions, as part of the game's collaboration with Nintendo.
 Celebrating the game's fifth anniversary, Annapurna Interactive, in collaboration with iam8bit, announced a limited physical release of the game for the Nintendo Switch, alongside a limited vinyl record release for the game's soundtrack, which launched in 2019.

 Reception

-Gone Home received very positive reviews from game journalists.
-At Metacritic, the game holds an 86/100 score based on 56 critic reviews.
+Gone Home received "generally favorable" reviews, according to review aggregator Metacritic.

-Emily Morganti for Adventure Gamers commented that Gone Home had a "realistic, engrossing story that's beautifully told through environmental clues and audio narration" and that "many people read books for the opportunity to see life through someone else’s eyes, but it’s rare for a game to do it as well as this one does."
+Emily Morganti for Adventure Gamers commented that Gone Home had a "realistic, engrossing story that's beautifully told through environmental clues and audio narration" and that "many people read books for the opportunity to see life through someone else's eyes, but it's rare for a game to do it as well as this one does."
 The Financial Posts Matthew Braga also noted that "This is a game that some will hold up as forward-thinking evidence in the ongoing debate of games-as-art", adding that the game was made to "plumb the depths of experience outside of gaming's typically targeted white, male, youthful core."
 However, Eurogamer editor Oli Welsh stated "The Fullbright Company has built a fine house for intimate storytelling in games, but it hasn't found the story to live in it yet."

 The game's LGBT themes were praised.
 Fullbright reported receiving numerous feedback not only from LGBT players of the game that appreciated how they told the story and how such people have to do deal with rejection by their family, but also from players who had opposed LGBT rights who found the game presented the issues related to LGBT to change their mind on the subject.
 Fullbright also received some criticism from players for focusing on LGBT themes at the expense of other story elements.
 Due to statements made by the organizers of PAX Prime that Fullbright considered derogatory towards LGBT, the company pulled out of showing Gone Home at the Indie MEGABOOTH showcase during the 2013 PAX Prime event, stressing the importance of respecting LGBT issues.
 In the wake of this, PAX announced that it would establish Diversity Hubs at its future events for "attendees to find information related to issues surrounding women, LGBTQ, people of color, disabled people, and mental health issues in gaming".